MWSE/MWSE/docs/source/apis/tes3ui.md

 **Parameters**:

 * `string` (string): The message to display.
 If it supports formatting, additional arguments are used.
-* `formatValues` (variadic): Optional values to feed to formatting found in the first parameter.
+* `...`: Optional values to feed to formatting found in the first parameter.

 **Returns**: